SSL-WM: A Black-Box Watermarking Approach for Encoders Pre-trained by Self-supervised Learning: Evaluation

-\textbf{Neural Cleanse.} Neural Cleanse reconstructs potential triggers by reverse engineering, and then uses them to identify and remove backdoors.
+\textbf{Neural Cleanse.} Neural Cleanse reconstructs potential triggers by reverse engineering and then uses them to identify and remove backdoors.
 We apply Neural Cleanse to our watermarked SimCLR, MoCoV2, BYOL, and BiGAN on the CIFAR-10 downstream task to generate the trigger patterns for the suspect labels and use the Mask Jaccard Similarity (MJS)~\cite{pang2020trojanzoo} to measure the intersection between the reversed trigger patterns and the actual watermark pattern.
 Note that Neural Cleanse requires the clean samples related to the main task to reconstruct triggers, so we use the test dataset of CIFAR-10 as its clean dataset in our evaluation.
 Figure~\ref{fig:trigger-pattern} shows the reversed triggers and our watermarked pattern, and Table~\ref{tab:backdoor-detection} illustrates the MJS of these reversed triggers.
-The experimental results prove that Neural Cleanse does not find any suspect labels in BiGAN but finds suspect labels and generates the triggers for SimCLR, MoCoV2, and BYOL.
+The experimental results \ignore{prove}show that Neural Cleanse does not find any suspect labels in BiGAN but finds suspect labels and generates the triggers for SimCLR, MoCoV2, and BYOL.
 However, these reversed triggers are not similar to the watermark pattern, and the largest MJS is only 0, which means that there is no intersection between the reversed trigger and the original watermark pattern.
-Then, we also utilize the generated triggers to remove the watermark by adversarial training of Neural Cleanse, and the outlier index of these models is still large than 3 (i.e., 19.31 on SimCLR, 35.67 on MoCoV2 and 9.877 on BYOL).
-Thus, Neural Cleanse cannot effectively generate high fidelity triggers to detect our watermark.
+Then, we also utilize the generated triggers to remove the watermark using the two approaches proposed in Neural Cleanse: adversarial training-based approach and pruning-based approach.
+When launching adversarial training of Neural Cleanse, the outlier index of these models is still larger than 3 (i.e., 19.31 on SimCLR, 35.67 on MoCoV2, and 9.877 on BYOL).
+When launching pruning of Neural CLeanse, the outlier index of these models is also larger than 3 (i.e., 38.16 on SimCLR, 29.58 on MoCoV2, and 4.52 on BYOL).
+Thus, Neural Cleanse cannot effectively generate high-fidelity triggers to detect our watermark.
 We argue that the main reason is that our watermarked samples are trained to be represented as a separate feature representation cluster in the watermarked encoders.
-These watermarked samples do not belong to a high confidence label, so the trigger generated for the target high confidence label (i.e., maximum activation) tends to differ from the watermark pattern.
+These watermarked samples do not belong to a high-confidence label, so the trigger generated for the target high-confidence label (i.e., maximum activation) tends to differ from the watermark pattern.